 A hysterosalpingogram (HSG) is an X-ray test that looks at the inside of the uterus and fallopian tubes and the area around them.
 It is a commonly used test for women who are having a hard time becoming pregnant.

 During a hysterosalpingogram, a dye (contrast material) is put through a thin tube that is put through the vagina and into the uterus.
-Because the uterus and the fallopian tubes are hooked together, the dye will flow into the fallopian tubes.
+The uterus and the fallopian tubes are connected, so the dye will flow from the uterus into the fallopian tubes.
 X-ray pictures are taken as the dye passes through the uterus and fallopian tubes.
-The pictures can show problems such as an injury or abnormal structure of the uterus or fallopian tubes, or a blockage that would prevent an egg moving through a fallopian tube to the uterus.
-A blockage also could prevent sperm from moving into a fallopian tube and joining (fertilizing) an egg.
+The pictures can show problems such as an injury or abnormal structure of the uterus or fallopian tubes, or a blockage that would prevent an egg from moving through a fallopian tube to the uterus.
+A blockage could also prevent sperm from moving into a fallopian tube and joining (fertilizing) an egg.
 A hysterosalpingogram may find problems on the inside of the uterus that prevent a fertilized egg from attaching (implanting) to the uterine wall.